ezackr/BookBae/DeveloperGuidelines.md

 RecommendsTest.java
 UserTest.java

 To add a test, add a method containing your test to one of the above files and mark the method with an @Test annotation.
+For naming test files, simply name the class, followed by "Test".
+Within each Test class should be atomic unit tests of the class's functionality.

 ### Frontend:
 Add new tests to /frontend/BookBae/__tests__.
 These tests should use the Jest testing framework.
 It is best to name the test files by appending "-test.js" to the name of the file being tested.